 Most breast cancers are not hereditary, but rather are considered sporadic.
 The latter is not the case in my family.
 When hereditary cancer impacts YOUR family, it’s a huge deal because suddenly, it’s not just about you.

-I am super excited to share this post with you, dear readers, for National Hereditary Breast & Ovarian Cancer Week (HBOC).
-If you’ve been reading Nancy’s Point for a while, you know I generally don’t talk a lot about my family members because I respect their privacy.
+If you’ve been reading Nancy’s Point for a while, you know I generally don’t talk about my family members because I respect their privacy.
 Once in a while, I joke around with them threatening to “tell all” on the blog.
-But of course, I would never do that!
+But of course, I would never do that.

-I am proud to introduce Kay, one of my older (had to get that in there) sisters who decided to go ahead with genetic testing after we learned our mother tested positive for the BRCA2 gene mutation.
+It’s with pride I introduce Kay, one of my older (had to get that “older” in there) sisters who decided to go ahead with genetic testing, followed by prophylactic surgeries, after we learned our mother tested positive for the BRCA2 gene mutation.